Sondahl.com

 Cheap Electric Kiln exhaust

-I recently added a cheap kiln vent to my electric kiln.
+I once added a cheap kiln vent to my electric kiln.
 I bought some flexible aluminum clothes dryer vent and attached it to the bottom peephole of my kiln with three sheetmetal screws with added washers to keep from ripping through the thin metal.
 At the other end of the flexible section I used standard rigid aluminum dryer vent tubing to get it out of a window.
 Outside I added a small fan mounted in an A-frame of plywood (so as to protect it from rain/snow).
 From inside I can push the vent tube closer to the fan to create more suction, or farther from it for less.
 When I fire a bisque, I want more suction, to vent the sulphur fumes.
 You can tell how effective the venting is by how hot the pipe is getting.
 It never seems to get too hot to touch.
 No longer the taste of sulphur when I fire...
 Do bear in mind that in venting out fumes, you are also removing some air from the room, which must be replaced somehow.
 If you are in a confined area with fuel fired appliances (gas hot water, furnace, or woodstove), the draft created by drawing out kiln gases can also draw into the room some of the exhaust gases from these other appliances, including carbon monoxide.
 So you may need to run a vent hose into the kiln space to equalize pressure.
+Also, using aluminum piping is better than steel stovepipe, as the aluminum resists rusting out...

 The following are related pages on my website: